-1. Use pertinent terminologies in fluid statics and kinematics of fluid flow to communicate the concepts and technical aspects and exhibit skill sets fundamental to fluids flow behavior.
+1. Use pertinent terminologies in fluid statics and kinematics of fluid flow to communicate the concepts and technical aspects and exhibit skillsets fundamental tofluids flow behaviour.

 2. Analyze the fluid flow problems and provide solutions by applying momentum and energy equations incorporating relevant principles with comprehension of the basics of transportation of fluids to educate and work efficiently in a challenging environment.